 If you have been the victim of gender-based misconduct, the Dean of Students office will provide assistance to you to change academic, living, transportation, and/or working situations if you request those changes and they are reasonably available.
 This assistance is available whether or not you report the crime to Public Safety or local police.
-Students should contact Allison Vetter (SLTC 150), Title IX Investigator and Education Coordinator at 501-505-2901 or the Dean of Students office at (501) 450-1222, visit the office, or email Dean Baoua at Baoua@hendrix.edu or Dean Wiltgen at Wiltgen@hendrix.edu for these requests.
+Students should contact Allison Vetter (SLTC 150), Title IX Investigator and Education Coordinator at 501-505-2901 or the Dean of Students office at (501) 450-1222, visit the office, or email Dean Wiltgen at Wiltgen@hendrix.edu for these requests.